 At Hans Perk's excellent suggestion, I've added links to large versions of the first two photos below; just click on each photo to go to the large version.

-Standing, from left: Burt Gillett; the next five women are unidentified; Hazel Sewell, unidentified, Constance Berry (who was later married to the animator Cecil Surry), unidentified, unidentified, Chuck Couch, Norm Ferguson, Bill Cottrell.
+Standing, from left: Burt Gillett; Helena Sorensen; the next four women are unidentified; Hazel Sewell, unidentified, Constance Berry (who was later married to the animator Cecil Surry), unidentified, unidentified, Chuck Couch, Norm Ferguson, Bill Cottrell.
 Kneeling, from left: Les Clark, Carl Stalling, Jack Cutting, Dick Lundy, Floyd Gottfredson, Carlos Manriquez, Walt Disney, Charles Byrne, Ben Sharpsteen, Win Smith, Ub Iwerks, Johnny Cannon, Wilfred Jackson.